-It has been suggested that in individuals with chronic pain there may be a cortical misrepresentation of the body, along with perceptual size dysfunctions of affected limbs, which underpin their persistent pain (Boesch et al., 2016).
+It has been suggested that in individuals with chronic pain there may be a cortical misrepresentation of the body and its incoming somatosensory signals, including pain, along with perceptual size dysfunctions of affected limbs, which underpin their persistent pain (Boesch et al., 2016).
 There is often reported a lack of concordance between radiographic (physical damage) and symptomatic pain (Szebenyi et al., 2006; Felson, 2005).
 This highlights the likelihood of a cortical misrepresentation driving pain rather than structural damage, explaining why surgical interventions to treat structural elements of pain could be ineffective.
 Theories underlying this cortical misrepresentation are the predictive coding account (Friston, 2008) and the central sensitisation theory (Arendt-Nielsen & Graven-Nielsen, 2003; Arendt-Nielsen et al., 2010).
-Predictive coding posits that any mismatch between predicted and actual sensory inputs, such as the difference between peripheral signals and symptomatic pain, generates prediction errors which are minimised via updating high-level top-down expectations, called priors.
-Meaning that in future the likelihood of experiencing prediction errors is minimised.
-The predicative coding account of chronic pain refers to a possible lack of updating of priors in chronic pain individuals, leading to constant mismatches between experienced and actual painful sensory inputs.
-Central sensitisation theory, however, refers to the central nervous system changing, distorting, or amplifying pain by increasing its duration and degree in a way that no longer reflects the peripheral input from the body, whereby pain can, therefore, become an illusory perception (Woolf, 2011).
+Predictive coding posits that any mismatch between predicted and actual sensory inputs, such as the difference between peripheral signals and symptomatic pain, generates prediction errors.
+A possible lack of updating of top-down expectations in chronic pain individuals, could lead to constant mismatches between symptomatic and radiographic painful sensory inputs.
+Central sensitisation theory, however, refers to the central nervous system changing, distorting, or amplifying pain in a way that no longer reflects the peripheral input from the body, leading to pain becoming an illusory perception (Woolf, 2011).
 Central sensitisation and predictive coding theories are not positioned in opposition to each other, but rather both contribute to our overall understanding of potential causes of chronic pain conditions.
 Both theories also support the suitability of illusion therapies for the amelioration of chronic pain, as they can induce perceptual modulations of the painful body part, altering the patient’s perception of their body and the pain related to it.

 Illusory finger stretching is a form of multisensory illusion, specifically a resizing illusion, which alters the subjective perceptual experience of the size of one’s finger.
 This illusion is based on the rubber hand illusion, in which touch is delivered to a visible fake hand at the same time and in the same place that touch is delivered to the hidden real hand.
-This manipulation elicits feelings of ownership over the fake hand, and it is posited that integration of the multisensory (tactile and visual) inputs drives this ownership experience and highlights the apparent malleability of bodily self (Botvinick & Cohen, 1998).
+This manipulation elicits feelings of ownership over the fake hand, through the integration of multisensory (tactile and visual) inputs highlighting the apparent malleability of bodily self (Botvinick & Cohen, 1998).
 Resizing illusions, through changing the way in which a body part is perceived, further exploit these principles of multisensory integration to elicit modulations in the perceived size and shape of the body (Preston & Newport 2011; Preston et al., 2020; Stanton et al. 2018).
 Multisensory resizing illusions typically involve both tactile and visual inputs to the patient / participant and can be delivered via an augmented reality system or through magnifying optics.
 Due to previous research showing a reduction in hand and knee pain in osteoarthritis (OA) patients using an augmented reality system (Preston & Newport, 2011; Preston et al., 2020; Stanton et al., 2018), this will be the medium of resizing illusion discussed further.